 Try before you buy

 Long summer evenings were designed to be spent in the garden.
-Barbecues tend to come to a natural close when you lose the battle of wills and finally admit it is too cold to be outdoors without a jacket.
-Make sure what you invest in is comfortable, for those nights that turn into early mornings.
+Make sure that what you invest in is comfortable, for those nights that turn into early mornings.
 This is the most fun part of the process that mostly involves swinging in hammocks at your local B&Q, or reclining on deck chairs at Dunelm.
-Your guests will always be grateful for the addition of outdoor cushions that save them from the dreaded furniture imprints that get burned to the backs of your thighs.
+Your guests will always be grateful for the addition of outdoor cushions that save them from the dreaded imprints burned to the backs of their thighs.

-Admittedly, us Brits tend to go a bit mad in the sun.
-So sacred are those few days of blue skies it’s not uncommon to see men donning flip-flops and shorts before the temperature has even had a chance to climb above 12 degrees Celsius.
 Maximise the time you spend sunning yourself by buying garden furniture in materials that have easy upkeep.
 Most teak, cedar, metal and all-weather wicker pieces are designed to stand up to all the tests you and your raucous friends could possibly put them through.
-But we wouldn’t recommend taking this as a challenge after one too many tequila sunrises.

 Light it up